HeliumEdu/platform/README.md

 * MySQL (>= 5.7)
 * Redis (>= 3.2)

-## Virtualenv
+## Getting Started
+The Platform is developed using Python and [Django](https://www.djangoproject.com/).

+### Environment Setup
-Virtualenv creates isolated Python development environments so your development environment(s play nicely with each other in regards to dependencies, permissions, and a myriad of other ways.
+Virtualenv creates isolated Python environments so your development area(ss play nicely with each other in regards to dependencies, permissions, and a myriad of other ways.
 While this is not necessary for development, it is highly recommended.

-This project is configured to expect a Virtualenv in the `.venv` folder, and it can be setup like this:
+This project is configured to work with a Virtualenv in the `.venv` folder, and it can be setup like this:

 ```
 pip install virtualenv